jiroomizu/Svelte-Prisma-Mysql-template/README.md

 ## How to start

 - Clone this repo, copy `/api/.env.example`, `/app/.env.example`, `/db/.env.example`, as `.env` in each directory, then edit them accordingly.
-  You can ignore VITE_ACCESS_TOKEN, it is not required in development mode.
+  You can ignore VITE_API_ACCESS_TOKEN, it is not required in development mode.
 - Then run the command below.

 ```bash